k9mail/k9mail.app/documentation/faq.md

 The global K-9 setting is under Settings > Global settings > Network > Background sync.

+If you are using Andriod version 6 or later, you are also likely to suffer from problems related to the "Doze" battery saving feature.
+For more information and potential workarounds see ticket [857](https://github.com/k9mail/k-9/issues/857) in the K-9 github repository.

 ### <a name="anchor16"></a> I added a new folder to the account on the server - why don't I see it in K-9?

 K-9 currently does not automatically update the list of folders.
 To refresh, while viewing the current folders, select Menu > Folders > Refresh Folders.
 This will also delete folders from K-9 that have been removed from the server.